 |12.||Determine which records need to be retained - such as payment statements and rollover documentation - and for how long.
 Many records will need to be retained for at least five years.|

-Note that winding up an SMSF is a common event, part of the "life cycle", and is currently happening almost as frequently as individual fund establishments - as illustrated in the chart below - so include it in your costs and considerations.
+Note that winding up an SMSF is a common event, part of the "life cycle", and is currently happening almost as frequently as individual fund establishments - although it is very much more seasonal and common in the June quarter, as illustrated in the chart below - so include it in your costs and considerations.
 For further information, also review the ATO website and if you would like arrange professional advice and assistance with respect to winding up an SMSF please use the Inquiry button below.

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.